-19.11 Sick Leave
+19.11 Illness or Injury Leave

-(a) The Employer agrees to provide each employee with four paid sick days per calendar year.
-The amount of sick leave may not be banked or carried over from one year to the next.
+(a) The Employer agrees to provide each employee with five paid sick days per calendar year.

 (b) Sick leave will be paid, inclusive of premiums, at the same rate the employee would have earned had they been able to work on the day in question.